Kaizouku14/Aurafy/README.md

 Users can populate a deck in two ways:

 ```
-Option A — Upload a file (PDF, DOCX, TXT)
+Option A — Upload a file (PDF)
   ↓
-Text extracted on the server (pdf-parse / mammoth)
+Text extracted on the server (pdf-parse)
   ↓
-Sent to Grok → returns structured flashcard JSON
+Sent to Groq → returns structured flashcard JSON

 Option B — Paste text directly
   ↓